YWaller/StrategoProject/README.md

 3a.
 The AI right now gets to see your pieces.
 This is cheating per the rules of Stratego :P but honestly I don't really care if it cheats if it plays well.
 I plan to at some point develop a second neural network, or something else, to predict what pieces you have where, so there is a "non cheating" mode.

+4. Letting the AI learn more by playing itself, and using the resulting games.

-4. Cleaning the code up.
+5. Cleaning the code up.
 There's a lot of unnecessary stuff in SAI in particular.

 # Miscellaneous notes